chironb/ChiCLI/README.md

 Known Issues:
 - I've got to go through the code and replace every integer variable with either a signed or unsigned char.
 This will save a *bunch* of RAM!
 - It can only load files from the drive it was loaded from.
 Running programs from a different drive issue
+- Exomizer version works inconsistently with loading and running files from within ChiCLI.
+Not sure why, probably needs some tweaking in the way exomizer is configured in terms of memory layout.

 Removals:
 - Removed displaying the file name when using debug-args, since that's not working and isn't an easy fix at the moment